sdiehl/wiwinwlh/tutorial.md

 large.

 Consider that normally the monad laws ( in the absence of `seq` ) guarantee that these computations should be identical.
-But using lazy IO we can construct a denigrate case.
+But using lazy IO we can construct a degenerate case.

 ~~~~ {.haskell include="src/25-streaming/lazyio.hs"}
 ~~~~